farm-ng/amiga-dev-kit/website/docs/examples/track_follower/README.md

 or linked to it through tailscale.

-Ensure that a [**farm-ng brain**](/docs/brain/), with a GPS receiver and Oak cameras, is actively running the controller service.
+Ensure that a [**farm-ng brain**](/docs/brain/), with a GPS receiver and Oak cameras, is actively running the track follower service.

 :::info
 It is **highly recommended** to read through the [Track Follower Service Overview](/docs/concepts/track_follower_service/) before running this example.

-This will provide insight into the requirements and API for using the controller service to follow a path.
+This will provide insight into the requirements and API for using the track follower service to follow a path.
 :::

 ## 1. Install the [farm-ng Brain ADK package](/docs/brain/brain-install)